piotr-maciag/OeSNN-UAD/README.md

 Input data files should not contain column headers.
 Rows in data files should not be numbered.

 Generally you should include your data files in *Dataset* folder and results will be produced to *Results* folder.
+Please note that the file listing procedure given in *main.cpp* is written for Windows.
+In a case of other platforms you need to replace it with your own procedure for listing all files in a directory.

 ## Results Data Files